pizzaboy75/pi_alarm/README.md

 Much thanks to [ajpierce](https://github.com/ajpierce/) for his original work, which i effortless forked and edited to suit my needs.

 ## Install Prerequisites
-Install `git` and `screen` so we can check out the code and run it in the background.
+Install `git` aso we can check out the code.
 ```
 sudo apt-get update
-sudo apt-get install git screen
+sudo apt-get install git
 ```

 Next, install virtualenv for python by following the Initial Setup section of